 What is acne scar laser treatment?

-Laser scar treatment (also referred to as laser resurfacing or laser therapy) is one of the most effective ways to treat acne scars and improve the overall appearance of the skin.
-While topical skin care products can help control acne and fade post-inflammatory hyperpigmentation (check out the MDacne Dark Spot Remover for that), true acne scar reduction typically requires more intensive treatment.
+Laser scar treatment (also referred to as laser resurfacing or laser therapy) is one of the most effective ways to treat acne scars and improve the skin's overall appearance.
+While topical skin care products can help control acne and fade post-inflammatory hyperpigmentation (check out the MDacne Dark Spot Remover), true acne scar reduction typically requires more intensive treatment.

-If you currently struggle with both active acne and acne scars, it is important to first get the active acne under control with an effective, acne treatment before beginning any additional cosmetic treatments.
-To find the right acne skin care routine for your skin, take the free MDacne skin analysis.
+Suppose you currently struggle with both active acne and acne scars.
+In that case, it is essential to first get the active acne under control with an effective acne treatment before beginning any additional cosmetic treatments.
+To find the proper acne skincare routine, take the free MDacne skin analysis.

 What are the different types of acne scar lasers?

 Lasers are devices that emit intense beams of light at a specific wavelength (yes, just like in Star Wars but a little...okay, very different).
-There are essentially 2 types of lasers used for acne scar treatment
+There are essentially two types of lasers used for acne scar treatment.

 - Non-Ablative Laser Therapy: The process of heating the skin (without "burning" or removing it) to stimulate the production of new collagen fibers in the deeper layers of the skin

-In the past, lasers were used to resurface (i.e. burn) large areas of skin at the time—frequently the entire face.
-Full face laser resurfacing required several weeks of downtime and produced significant side effects (changes in skin color, laser-induced scars, etc.).
-However, in the last decade, most dermatologists have started using a safer way of laser resurfacing, called fractional laser treatment.
+In the past, lasers were used to resurface (i.e., burn) large areas of skin at the time—frequently the entire face.
+Full-face laser resurfacing required several weeks of downtime and produced significant side effects (changes in skin color, laser-induced scars, etc.).
+However, in the last decade, most dermatologists have started using fractional laser treatment, a safer way of laser resurfacing.

 What is fractional laser treatment?

 Fractional laser treatments (AKA Fraxel) use lasers to ablate or heat small, pinpoint areas (300 microns each) of the skin.
-This method enables much faster healing of the skin with significantly fewer side effects than full face skin resurfacing.
-By removing part of the epidermis, fractional lasers can make the skin appear smoother and more homogenous in color (i.e. that clear, radiant complexion we're all after).
+This method enables much faster skin healing with fewer side effects than full-face skin resurfacing.
+By removing part of the epidermis, fractional lasers can make the skin appear smoother and more homogenous in color (i.e., that clear, radiant complexion we're all after).
 The heat produced by the laser causes the skin cells in the dermis (fibroblasts) to disintegrate the scar tissue and replace it with fresh, more elastic collagen.
 As a result, the "new skin" will look tighter and more radiant than the damaged skin left over after acne.
-Depressed acne scars will be usually shallower and less noticeable.
-There are 2 kinds of fractional lasers;
+Depressed acne scars will usually be shallower and less noticeable.
+There are two kinds of fractional lasers;

 Ablative: Examples of ablative lasers are CO2 lasers and Erbium YAG lasers.
 CO2 lasers are more potent and penetrate deeper into the skin.
 However, they're also more painful and require more extended downtime.
-The ablative laser using erbium technology has fewer side effects but also inferior results.
+The ablative laser using erbium technology has fewer side effects and inferior results.

-Non-Ablative: These lasers use a narrow beam of infrared light (1550 or 1450 nanometer), are milder, and do not cause burns.
+Non-Ablative: These lasers use a narrow beam of infrared light (1550 or 1450 nanometers), are milder, and do not cause burns.
 For visible results, non-ablative lasers require 3-5 treatments.
-Non-ablative fractional lasers send their energy through the skin's surface, without disrupting the outer layers of the skin.
-The advantage of the non-ablative fractional lasers is that it only requires 2-3 days of downtime, though most patients need at least five treatments with these lasers to equal the efficacy of one fractional CO2 laser resurfacing treatment.
+Non-ablative fractional lasers send their energy through the skin's surface without disrupting the outer layers of the skin.
+The advantage of the non-ablative fractional lasers is that it only requires 2-3 days of downtime.
+However, most patients need at least five treatments with these lasers to equal the efficacy of one fractional CO2 laser resurfacing treatment.